 Not to be underestimated is the typical installer's wish to receive system data of the alarm systems in real-time and process them to the customers' complete satisfaction within the scope of maintenance and emergency service.
 This is becoming an intellectual challenge because customers increasingly operate innovative building technology systems with high automation.
 Logically, they expect the system performance of the smart devices to be used optimally in the security chain.

 Changing perspectives and asking WHY: It's how change starts.

 Simply because old processes no longer work.
 The cloud is the right and sustainable environment for alarm transmission and hazard management systems.
-IT/server/network and data center specialists take care of the technical processes and ensure continuous operation.
+IT/server/network and data center specialists oversee the technical processes and ensure continuous operation.
 Neither installers nor customers want to take care of this themselves.
 Many smaller control centers are hopelessly overburdened with this.
 Only the integration of third-party systems, e.g., for intervention control across company boundaries, can be set up quickly and securely.
-For security experts, the critical question is no longer whether other security chains will also move into the cloud, but only when.
+For security experts, the critical question is no longer whether other security chains will also move into the cloud but only when.

 Ready to level up your retail security system?